 - Conforming to the School's Financial Value Standards in Schools.

-- Assessing the financial progress towards achieving the objectives in the School Improvement Plan.
+- Assessing the financial progress towards achieving the objectives of the School Improvement Plan.

-- Reviewing of leases & contracts – including traded services.
+- Reviewing leases & contracts – including traded services.

 - Ensuring Best Value principles apply.